Anxiety & PTSD Help

 - • Generalized Anxiety Disorder is a condition in which an individual experiences excessive, recurrent, and unrealistic worry, fear, and tension.

 The following is a list of commonly experienced symptoms of anxiety:

 - • Disturbance of sleep

 - • Sweaty hands and/or feet

 - • Feelings of panic and/or fear

 - • Dizziness

-If you or a loved one is suffering with symptoms of an anxiety disorder, you are encouraged to reach out for a complimentary, caring, and confidential consultation at 800-787-1721.
+If you or a loved one is suffering from symptoms of anxiety and/or trauma, call now for a complimentary and completely confidential consultation 305-467-8666.